-1) Seed Viability Relative to Germination:
+1) Seed Viability Factors Relative to Germination:

 - Vigor: A number of online gardening sites explain how to test a few of your seeds for germination before planting.
-Just be aware that even if your older seeds germinate, if they are too old or shriveled they may have a scant supply of food stored in their endosperm and the plants may end up weak and/or stunted.
+Just be aware that even if your older tomato seeds germinate, if they are too old or shriveled they may have a scant supply of food stored in their endosperm and the plants may end up weak and/or stunted.

-- Potting soil can be fluffy with air and seeds need to make good contact with the soil in order to germinate.
+- Potting soil can sometimes be fluffy with air, but seeds need to make good contact with the soil in order to germinate.
 Moisten your potting soil before placing it in the flat or container, drop the flat on the ground from a few inches above the floor to settle the soil into the container cells, and then make sure your seed makes direct contact with the soil.
 I use a #2 pencil to lightly push the seed into the cell and then use the pencil to push a bit of soil over the seed with enough pressure to make sure it securely covered

 - General rule of thumb is to cover seed to a depth of three times their size.